B-Davis/NFH_PIT_DATA/README.md

 **Brian** - Deleted some code and files 05/16/2024

-**Brook** - 05/21/2024 Adding Expanded returns table to server and ui files
+**Brook** - 05/21/2024 Added Expanded returns table to server and ui files

 How to use this tool:
 Warm Springs NFH annual detections at Bonneville Dam